ddev/ddev/docs/content/users/usage/commands.md

 ## `self-upgrade`

 Output instructions for updating or upgrading DDEV.
 The command doesn’t perform the upgrade, but tries to provide instructions relevant to your installation.
-Must be executed from the project context.

 Example: